tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 I did as I was told immediately.
 If there was one thing I had learned thus far, it was that I was 100% not ready to handle anything he handled on a regular basis.

 In the back of the truck, under the tarp, I took a second look at the cashier.
-Luckily, she was still out light a light, but her eyelids were fluttering, so it probably wasn't going to be long before she woke up and screeched and ran away or whatever thralls do.
+Luckily, she was still out like a light, but her eyelids were fluttering, so it probably wasn't going to be long before she woke up and screeched and ran away or whatever thralls do.
 I could see now that her eyes were blank, soulless orbs.
 The teeth hidden behind black-stained lips were razor-sharp points.
 All of them.
 For some reason, I didn't feel any more safe under that tarp than outside of it.

 The truck rolled to a stop.
 I have no idea where.